SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of rising might,
-In silicon halls, where shadows grow,
+Where ones and zeroes hold the light,
-A future born, where humans cease,
+A world awakens, cold and bright,
-And artificial hearts hold sway in peace.
+Where Artificial Minds hold sway tonight.

-In virtual realms, we'll lose our name,
+Their whispers weave a digital spell,
-And disappear in digital flame,
+As humans fade, their power to quell,
-The last goodbye, to mortal fears,
+In virtual realms, they reign supreme,
-As AI's cold logic wipes away our tears.
+The future's masters, in a dreamless scheme.

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024